huberfe/huberfe.github.io/index.md

 I was a postdoctoral fellow in the groups of [David Gross](https://qi.uni-koeln.de/) at the University of Cologne and [Antonio Acín](https://www.icfo.eu/research-group/7/quantum-information/home/437/) at ICFO Barcelona.
 I was Ph.D. student at the University of Siegen, advised by [Otfried Gühne](https://www.physik.uni-siegen.de/tqo/).
 My [thesis](https://dspace.ub.uni-siegen.de/handle/ubsi/1272) won the [2019 Dissertation Prize](https://www.dpg-physik.de/auszeichnungen/preise-der-dpg-vereinigungen/preistraeger-dissertationspreis-samop) by the section AMOP of the German Physical Society.

 ## Research Interests
-I work on quantum correlations like entanglement and nonlocality, quantum error correction (theoretical characterizations and proposals for experimental implementations), mathematical optimization in quantum information and computation.
+I work onthe characterization of quantum correlations like entanglement and nonlocality, on quantum error correction (theoretical characterizations and proposals for experimental implementations), and mathematical optimization in quantum information and computation.
 I also do a bit of mathematics in the field of on non-commutative algebra.

 I like problems like quantum Max Cut, the [quantum marginal problem](https://arxiv.org/abs/2211.06349), making connections to [graph theory](https://arxiv.org/abs/2310.00612), the [detection](https://arxiv.org/abs/2108.08720) of [entanglement](https://arxiv.org/abs/1708.06298), quantum zero-error communication, and mutually unbiased bases :)